Basic Rules

 Before play begins, confirm the following.
 Each quality category is within its capacity value.
 No category exceeds five qualities.
 Resonance starts at 0.
 All three derived stats are calculated correctly.
 Equipment and access reflect your Background and the Guide's setting.
 Any remaining questions are resolved with the Guide before pressure is applied.

 This is the last moment to adjust before the story begins.
 Once the first roll hits the table, your character is no longer a sheet of numbers.
-They are a person in a world that does not care about their intentions β only their choices.
+They are a person in a world that does not care about their intentions — only their choices.

 Leveling Up

 Characters in Echoes of Ur grow through survival.
 Not through grinding enemies or completing quests, but through enduring the moments where the strings of fate snap back the hardest.
-Experience is not given for showing up.
-It is earned by living through what a Cascade leaves behind.

 Earning Experience